For example, one article meets the specification then its good quality otherwise poor quality.

 Role of Statistics Quality Control Chart

-The variation in any items produced in any manner is not acceptable.
-Maybe the variation occurs due to chance / random factors and assignable causes.
+Variation in any of the things produced in any way is unacceptable.
+Perhaps the variation is due to chance / random factors and reasons that can be identified.

 1.Chance / Random Factors: